chrisant996/clink/docs/clink.md

 It's also possible to set any ANSI [SGR escape code](https://wikipedia.org/wiki/ANSI_escape_code#SGR) using <code>sgr <span class="arg">SGR_parameters</span></code> (for example `sgr 7` is the code for reverse video, which swaps the foreground and background colors).

 Be careful, since some escape code sequences might behave strangely.

+### Color Themes

+TODO: document .clinktheme files.

+See [Coloring the Input Text](#coloring-the-input-text) for information on specific color settings.

+## Custom Prompts

+TODO: document .clinkprompt files.

+See [Customizing the Prompt](#customisingtheprompt) for information on writing your own custom prompts.

 <a name="filelocations"></a>